colbyn/colbyn/COMMUNITY-BUILDING.md

 Honestly, it’s great public and personal expense and for what?
 So that stupid office job can have access to an over-optimized talent pool?

+Certainly too, the slow university system is not known for keeping up with the times, from IT to new media.

 Let’s consider the techno centric ideal of disputing industries but here with regard to the system that disrupted the role once held by monastic societies.

 Something I’ve noticed about the private sector is that they absolutely don’t want to build people up in such a way that they better accommodate the demands of their employers.
 Instead they only want to work with those who already meet their expectations.
 I suppose it makes sense, they’re forced to operate efficiently and training and the like expends resources.